paulbradshaw/commandline/README.md

 # Notes on using command line within Terminal on a Mac

-I'll add notes here about various techniques using the command line.
+Command line is a way of navigating files on your computer, and doing things with them.
+In this repo I'll add notes about various useful techniques for journalists using the command line.

+If you have a Mac or Linux-based machine, you can run command line from the **Terminal**.
+Most of the notes here are based on this approach (as I use a Mac).
+For Windows machines you can [use PowerShell](http://www.computerperformance.co.uk/windows7/windows7_powershell.htm) or type 'cmd' in the search box.
+You may need to search for the Windows version of the same command.

 ## Getting started: where am I?